My backpacking trips in Europe: Sardinia, Portugal, Basque Country, Catalonia, Spain, Corsica, France, Holland, Ireland, England, Germany

 Again, he could only prove it by doing the same kind of trip.

-In 1969, in front of the Pyramid of Cheops in Egypt, Heyerdahl built thepapyrus boat,inspired by ancient Egyptian ships, and named it Ra in honor of the Sun God.
+In 1969, in front of the Pyramid of Khufu in Egypt, Heyerdahl built the papyrus boat, inspired by ancient egyptian ships, and named it Ra in honor of the Sun God.

 Norway - Oslo - Ra construction in front of the Pyramid of Cheops